 The territorial governor orders Rhynning to clean up prize fighting in Arizona.
 The Ranger captain focuses his attention on Barker, a promoter who offer $500 to anyone who can stay in the ring for four rounds with his champion.
 The problem is that, while suckers throw their money away betting on the challenger, there's nothing illegal about the promoter's activities.

 The economic recession afflicting Arizona after the Spanish-American War hits the young veterans returning to civilian life the hardest.
 A young veteran, his sister and three friends try to make a go of farming by squatting on land claimed by other homesteaders resulting in bloodshed.
 The sister decides to become a dance hall girl to raise enough money for the group to eat with only to find out that the hall's owner is interested in more than her ability to dance the Can-Can.

-Ben Haddock, a recently hired trail boss is fired by Red Emerson for dating his daughter.
-The two men have argument over the money owed to the foreman resulting in the Ben shooting Red and the trail boss taking the money he fees is properly his.
-Travis rides out to arrest Haddock but is bitten by a scorpion and cowhand flees leaving the ranger to die.
+Ben Haddock, a recently hired trail boss, is fired by Red Emerson for dating his daughter.
+The two men have an argument over the money owed to the foreman resulting in the Ben shooting Red and taking the money he feels he is owed.
+Travis rides out to arrest Haddock but is stung by a scorpion and cowhand flees leaving the ranger to die.

 While Travis tries to convince a representative from Washington that Arizona no longer subscribes to gun law, Rynning tries to prevent an ex-convict from exacting revenge upon a Yuma businessman whose perjured testimony sent him to prison.

 Two saloon girls witness a prominent business man murder his partner.
 After giving evidence at the coroner's hearing, an agent for the accused tries to bribe them to leave town.
 When they refuse, the agent hires a gunman to kidnap the women so they can't testify at the trial.